Cybermoya-pro/sweetlink/docs/integration.md

 # Integrating SweetLink Into Your Web App

 SweetLink ships with a standalone CLI/daemon pair, but you still need a few browser hooks and an API route to complete the loop inside your app.
-Sweetistics uses the pattern below; feel free to adapt it to your stack.
+The Sweetistics frontend uses the pattern below; feel free to adapt it to your stack.

 ## 1. Bootstrap SweetLink on the client